 Undoubtedly because Thinkorswim offers a state-of-the-art, paper trading account to TD Ameritrade account holders so that traders can practice risk-free with no worries that their capital will end up “Gone with the Wind.”.
 And yes, they have free commission trading these days, like everyone else.

-If you are a US-resident trader, when you think TD Ameritrade, you think…Thinkorswim or, as we like to call it, TOS.
+If you are a US-resident trader when you think TD Ameritrade, you think…Thinkorswim or, as we like to call it, TOS for short.
 That’s because TD acquired TOS in 2009.
-And the platform has been a favorite of many professional traders for many years, including us at the Bullish Bears.
-It’s ideal for active and advanced traders, but also has features that make it great for newbies as well.
-Let’s take a closer look at what this trading tool can do for you.
+And the platform has been a favorite of many professional traders for years, including us at the Bullish Bears.
+Is Thinkorswim free?
+Yes and no.

 Indeed, many steps can be automated with Thinkorswim.
-The Strategy Roller, for example, enables options traders to set up a custom rolling strategy in an automated fashion for any covered call position from one expiration date to the next according to the user’s preset rules.
+The Strategy Roller, for example, enables options traders to set up a custom rolling strategy in an automated fashion for any covered call position from one expiration date to the next, according to the user’s preset rules.

 Thinkorswim has a mobile app for both Apple and Android users.
 Unlike most trading apps that only offer core functions, Thinkorswim Mobile has much of the functionality and features of its desktop platform.
 You can even sync it with your desktop.

 Traders can test their strategies using Thinkorswim’s Paper Money trading account without risking real money.
 It’s available for both desktop and mobile versions, and it’s an excellent tool to use in combination with backtesting to perfect one’s trading strategies.
 Take our TOS Course for more help getting your platform set up.

 If you open a T.D.
 Ameritrade account, you’ll be automatically registered for the paper money account.
 Otherwise, you can register to try it for free for 60 days.